walisser/hmac-md5-cl/README.md

 # hmac-md5-cl
-Experimental HMAC-MD5 brute-forcer in OpenCL.
-The salt value is fixed and the key value is brute forced (as an ascii text string).
-The HMAC algorithm follows the RFC version.
+Experimental <a href="https://en.wikipedia.org/wiki/HMAC">HMAC-MD5</a> brute-forcer in OpenCL.
+The salt/message value is fixed and the key value is brute forced (as an ascii text string).
+The HMAC algorithm follows the RFC 2104 version with 64-byte blocks (e.g. `openssl dgst -md5 -hmac <key>`, php hash_hmac()).

-It has the following features:
-- Multi-block MD5 hash in OpenCL (greater than 64 bytes salt/key supported)
-- Key generator in OpenCL with N-way character set support

 The purpose of this project is to study OpenCL.
-It probably isn't useful in practice, though some parts of it may be.
-For example, I could not find any examples of multi-block md5 when I started this project.

-It has been tested on Radeon HD6870 using GalliumCompute (Clover) driver, and also on a pair of Radeon R295x2 (4 GPUs).

-## Requirements
+There are lots of tunable parameters to experimient with, and it's a bit more difficult than plain md5.

+Main features:
+- Multi-block MD5 (greater than 64 bytes salt/message supported)
+- Multi-GPU
+- Multi-forcer (tests multiple hmac-md5 hashes simultaenously, up to 255)
+- Lots of tunable parameters (see config.h)

+Requirements:
 - OpenCL 1.1
 - Qt5

+Verified hardware:
+- Radeon 6870, GalliumCompute (Clover)
+- Radeon R295x2, AMD OpenCL
+- Nvidia 1050ti, NVidia OpenCL

 ## Compile
 ```bash